Visitors trying to log in to Obamacare site early Thursday see "The system is down" message

 It’s been almost a full month since the HealthCare.gov website launched, riddled with technical problems despite a series of advance warning signs.
 And despite a chorus of apologies out of Washington, it may be another month before everything’s running smoothly.

-On Wednesday, Vice President Joe Biden became the highest-ranking administration official to apologize for the botched rollout.
+Vice President Joe Biden became the highest-ranking administration official to apologize Wednesday for the botched rollout.

-Sebelius promised a “vast majority” of consumers will have an easier time shopping online for health insurance under Obamacare by the end of November.
+The former Kansas governor promised a “vast majority” of consumers will be able to shop online for health insurance under Obamacare with greater ease by the end of November.

 “In these early weeks, access to HealthCare.gov has been a miserably frustrating experience for way too many Americans, including many who have waited years, in some cases their entire lives, for the security of health insurance,” Sebelius said.